top of page

 Nookomis miinawaa Jibay-ziibi by Zhaawano Giizhik

-Illustration: Nookomis miinawaa Jiibay-ziibi ("Grandmother and te River of Souls"), © 2012 Zhaawano Giizhik.
+Illustration: Nookomis miinawaa Jiibay-ziibi ("Grandmother and te River of Souls") © 2012 Zhaawano Giizhik.

-The elderly woman was rocking slowly back and forth and wailed of sorrow and despair.
+The elderly woman was rocking slowly back and forth and wailed with sorrow and despair.
 After Jiingwan had greeted her with what he thought to be the proper deference and protocol, he asked her in a soft voice, aaniin dash wenji-mawiyan, nooko?
 Why are you crying, grandmother?
 After a long silence, her blank gaze — obviously caused by a terrible pain — directed at the cold river, the grandmother started to speak in a quavering voice.
 She told Jiingwan about the Wiindigoo ogimaa who had wiped out Gizhiiyaase’s Clan People.

 THE CHILDREN WHO WALKED UPON THE WATER